B.F.A., The University of Texas at Austin

 Assistant Professor, Department of Political Science

 Dr. Emily Kay Hanks (Ph.D., University of Texas- Austin, 2011) is an Assistant Professor in Political Science at Texas State University where she teaches and conducts research on the nonprofit and voluntary sector, public values, applied communication, and public administration.
 She has published book chapters and articles examining the implications stemming from seismic shifts in the nonprofit and voluntary sector such as the intrusion of competition, professionalization, and the continued devolution of government.
-Dr. Hanks’ work has appeared in Administrative Theory & Praxis, and The Public Manager and is part of a growing movement of critical scholarship in the nonprofit and voluntary sector.
-She is the recipient of numerous awards and honors, including national recognition as a top paper contributor at the annual conferences of the Association for Research on Nonprofit Organizations Voluntary Action and The National Communication Association.
+Dr. Hanks’ work has appeared in and is part of a growing movement of critical scholarship in the nonprofit and voluntary sector She is the recipient of numerous awards and honors, including national recognition as a top paper contributor at the annual conferences of the Association for Research on Nonprofit Organizations Voluntary Action and The National Communication Association.
 Her teaching at Texas State University has earned Dr. Hanks university-wide acclaim; being twice named an Alpha Chi Favorite Professor.
 In 2012, she received the prestigious Texas State University Foundations of Excellence Teaching Award.
 In her “previous life,” Dr. Hanks pursued her interest in helping people be more attentive and engaged in their lives and institutions at the Annette Strauss Institute for Civic Life and on the stage as company member at the Zachary-Scott Theatre in Austin, Texas.

 Graduate Courses Taught

 Analysis of the theoretical perspectives of organizations, with particular reference to public organizations and public administration.